jules2689/trudeau/trudeau/2020-04-21/post_news.md

 **Rosemary**:
 Ok.
 Thank you both very much.
 So succinct.
-I should make you do that all the time.[laughter]Vassy kapelos and  cochrane.$350   Vassy talked about there does not include the option for charities for wage subsidies.
+I should make you do that all the time.[laughter]Vassy kapelos and  cochrane.$350   Vassy talked  there does not include the option for charities for wage subsidies.
 While their ask was substantive at $10 billion, they get $350 million to help them and they can also start using the wage subsidy, which we'll get more details about at noon eastern at the next federal briefing coming up and we'll bring you up to date on any new information we have about the shooting rampage in Nova Scotia which has killed as many as 20 people now.
 We are not necessarily expecting to get a briefing from the local RCMP today.
 But we will get some details probably via press release in terms of how their investigation over those 16 different crime scenes is going and we'll talk about that at the top of the clock as well and bring you all details in terms of the stories that we're learning about the people that were killed over the course of weekend in Nova Scotia as that community and that whole province continues to strugle with  during the time of the pandemic.